suhasmaddali/Fake-News-Prediction/README.md

 ## Exploratory Data Analysis (EDA)

-It is a method at which we explore the data to find meaningful patterns and insights.
-As a result, these insights could be reported to the business or the data could be modified to accurately represent the real-world scenario. __Exploratory Data Analysis (EDA)__ was performed to understand the number of fake news rows.
-The count for all the topics of articles were generated before classifying whether a given text is fake or real.
-Missing values were also identified.
+__Exploratory Data Analysis (EDA)__ is a critical process that allows us to delve into data to uncover meaningful patterns and gain valuable insights.
+These insights can be instrumental in informing business decisions or enabling data modification to more accurately mirror real-world situations.
+EDA was employed specifically to discern the quantity of 'fake news' entries within the data.
+By first enumerating the topics of all articles, it laid the groundwork for classifying texts as either real or fake.
+Furthermore, the EDA process was crucial in identifying any missing values within the data set.

 ## Constraints